oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 *   Engine-core
 *   Webadmin
 *   User Portal
+*   History Data Warehouse
+*   OVirt Node

+<B>Related Features</B>

-Quota - Same as regular disk, shared raw disk will need to be attached to quota, he will consume from.
+*   Quota - Same as regular disk, shared raw disk will need to be attached to quota, he will consume from.
 Attach and detach should not affect the quota consumption.
-Floating disk - Shared raw disk will be considered to be floating when the shared disk will not be attach to any VM.
+*   Floating Disk - Shared raw disk will be considered to be floating when the shared disk will not be attach to any VM.
-Disk permissions - Manage permissions for creating/removing/configuring shared disk.
+*   Disk Permissions - Manage permissions for creating/removing/configuring shared disk.
-History Data Warehouse

 ### Documentation / External references